 Nominate one person with adequate accountability and responsibility to coordinate the engagement.
 The person so appointed would act as the single point of contact (SPOC) for the proposed initiative.

-Share with the other party the details of the students like name, email ID (if any), contact details who are eligible for the job openings provided by the other party and are willing to undergo the aforesaid pre interview orientation training program.
+Share with the other party the details of the students like name, email ID (if any), contact details who are eligible and willing for the training or job openings provided by the other party

+Share required artifacts (like Resume, Marksheets, Degree Certificate, Disability Certificate, Family Income Certificate, Govt Id) with the other party

 Encourage the candidates to avail the training/placement opportunities given by the other party